flexigpt/vscode-extension/README.md

     },
   ],
   functions: [
-    // you could also write your own responseHandler function myHandler({ system, user }) {
+    // you could also write your own responseHandler.
+    // Note that it takes a single object as input. function myHandler({ system, user }) {
       console.table({ system });
       console.table({ user });